jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(Kestra)/README.md

 Kestra is an orchestration platform that’s highly flexible and well-equipped to manage all types of pipelines As an example, lets set up a simple workflow to run a Python script every hour and send the result as a Discord notification.

-Run the following command to start up your instance:
+Run the following command to start up your instance (bash/ubuntu wsl terminal):

 ```
 docker run --pull=always --rm -it -p 8080:8080 --user=root \